-It’s hard to meander around Sayulita without catching a whiff of marijuana, and even harder to pass a street without someone walking around barefoot, their sea salt-soaked hair drying in the sun and surfboard in hand.
+It’s hard to meander around Sayulita without catching a whiff of marijuana and even harder to pass a street without someone walking around barefoot with a surfboard in hand, their sea salt-soaked hair drying in the sun.

 So, when comparing Puerto Vallarta vs. Sayulita, if you’re looking to be around a greater number of laid-back hippies, Sayulita is your place.

 4. Puerto Vallarta Offers More Beaches

 If you love beach hopping, Puerto Vallarta offers more opportunities for time in different sand than Sayulita.
 Much of this has to do with how Puerto Vallarta encompasses more coastal space.

 Some of Puerto Vallarta’s most popular beaches include: